YuriyYakovlev/tg_bot_austria_it/README.md

  - Pull Request: Submit a pull request to the main repository for review and discussion.

 ## License
-The project is distributed under a free license that allows you to use, modify, and redistribute the
+The project is distributed under a free license, which allows the code to be used, modified, and distributed freely for any purpose.